Click the flag

 Different Minds: Gifted Children with AD/HD, Asperger Syndrome and Other Learning Deficits.
 Deirdre Lovecky, $32.95

 Dr. Robert Melillo brings a new understanding to the cause of autism, Asperger's syndrome, ADHD, dyslexia, and obsessive compulsive disorder with his revolutionary program.
 It has achieved fully documented results that have dramatically improved the quality of life for children and their families in every aspect: behavioral, emotional, academic, and social.
-DISCONNECTED KIDS shows parents how to use this drug-free approach at home, including:
+Disconnected Kids shows parents how to use this drug-free approach at home, including:

 • Fully customizable exercises that target physical, sensory and academic performance